sirredbeard/awesome-wsl/README.md

 - [wslbridge](https://github.com/rprichard/wslbridge) - wslbridge is a Cygwin program that allows connecting to the WSL command-line environment over TCP sockets, as with ssh, but without the overhead of configuring an SSH server. ![github project][githublogo]
 - [WSLInstall](https://github.com/Biswa96/WSLInstall) - Install any Linux distribution userspace in WSL with compressed RootFS tarballs (tar.gz) or with Docker containers or with ISO files. ![github project][githublogo]
 - [cmd-colors-solarized](https://github.com/neilpa/cmd-colors-solarized) - This is a solarized color scheme for the Windows command prompt that works in WSL.
+- [weasel-pageant](https://github.com/vuori/weasel-pageant) - An ssh-agent compatible helper for interacting with Pageant from processes running on the Windows Subsystem for Linux.

 ## Additional Resources